Smith Homes, Greensboro, NC Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Smith Homes is $228 per year, which is $92 more than the national average and $86 more than Greensboro's city average.
-Below we compare neighborhoods similar to Smith Homes:
+Property crime costs $228 per resident each year in Smith Homes, which is $92 more than the national average and $86 more than Greensboro's city average.
+The comparison below uses neighborhoods similar to Smith Homes:

 • In East Forest, Charlotte, NC, crime costs $379 per person, which is $151 more than in Smith Homes.